-NOTE 6: The reporting can be activated when a new PCC rule is installed or an existing one is modified with QoS monitoring information that includes the Data Collection Application Identifier related to the subscription.
+NOTE 7: The reporting can be activated when a new PCC rule is installed or an existing one is modified with QoS monitoring information that includes the Data Collection Application Identifier related to the subscription.
 In this case the SMF will act as if the new subscription is received from the NF service consumer.

-- if the feature "UPEAS" is supported and the "upfEvents" attribute is provided together with the "networkArea" attribute in the EventSubscription data type, the SMF shall subscribe to the UPF for the respective UPF events as described in 3GPP TS 29.564 [26] only when the UE is located in the indicated area.
+- if the feature "UPEAS" is supported and the "upfEvents" attribute is provided, the SMF shall subscribe to the UPF for the respective UPF events as described in 3GPP TS 29.564 [26].
+If the "upfEvents" attribute is provided together with the "networkArea" attribute in the EventSubscription data type, the SMF shall subscribe to the UPF for the respective UPF events only when the UE is located in the indicated area.
 When the UE leaves the indicated area, the SMF shall unsubscribe those events from the UPF as described in 3GPP TS 29.564 [26].

-NOTE 7: To know when a UE enters or leaves the indicated area, the SMF can subscribe to the respective AMF Event Exposure event.
+NOTE 8: To know when a UE enters or leaves the indicated area, the SMF can subscribe to the respective AMF Event Exposure event.